shivannis/xandr-docs-public/xandr-docs/digital-platform-api/apps-marketplace-services.md

 ---
 title: Apps Marketplace Services
-description: Apps marketplace services allows app developers to view and control certain aspects of the apps they have added to the marketplace. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Apps Marketplace services allow app developers to view and control certain aspects of the apps they have added to the marketplace. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Apps marketplace services
+# Apps Marketplace services

 These services give app developers the ability to view and control certain aspects of the apps they have added to the marketplace.